Global Analysis of LISA Data with Galactic Binaries and Massive Black Hole Binaries

 To mitigate laser noise inherent in the laser measurements of LISA's arms, the technique of time-delay-interferometry (TDI) is employed, converting the six Doppler measurements into three observables: X, Y, and Z \cite{tinto1999cancellation, Armstrong_1999, estabrook2000time, dhurandhar2002algebraic, tinto2014time}.
 Consequently, the data $d$ and the signal $s(\theta)$ entail TDI responses across multiple channels.
 The scalar product here reads as:

 where $\mathcal{M} = { X, Y, Z }$ represents the default TDI combination.
 Alternatively, $\mathcal{M} = { A, E, T }$ where:

-These channels are specifically chosen for their lack of correlation with instrument noise \cite{prince2002lisa, vallisneri2005synthetic}.
+These channels are specifically chosen for their lack of correlation with instrument noise assuming equal arm lengths and stationary noise \cite{prince2002lisa, vallisneri2005synthetic}.
+However, when transitioning to the analysis of actual observational data, these assumptions will not hold.
+Accounting for more realistic noise correlations among TDI data channels will increase the computational cost for likelihood evaluations.
 While we utilize $A$, $E$, and $T$, we only consider $A$ and $E$ for signals with frequencies $f < f_\ast / 2 = 1/(4 \pi L) \approx \SI{9.55}{mHz}$, given the suppression of the GW response for $T$ where $f_\ast$ is the transfer frequency and $L$ is the distance between two spacecraft of LISA \cite{littenberg2020global}.